bvdhout/Bruteforcer5000/readme.md

 - [x] Brute force buckets or any website like slack or atlassian
 - [x] Scan subdomains using crt.sh servers
 - [x] Brute force sitemaps
-- [x] Switch between super awesomesauce themes
+- [x] Switch between and create super awesomesauce themes
 - [x] Do a reverse ip scan on any domain
 - [ ] Make a sandwich
 - [ ] Dominate the world